elysemontano/elyse-lecture-notes/react/react-state.md

 }
 ```

-`setState()` is designed interact with the state object.
-Inside `setState()` we are passing an object with the key we want to update, in our case miles.
-And the new value.
-In our case, we want to increase the value by one.
+Inside `setMiles()` we can pass in here whatever we want our variable to be updated to when this function is called.
+In this case, we want to increase the value by one.
 So if I want to reference the value, we will do that the same way we did it other places in the app and add one.

 ```javascript
 addMile = () => {